 The Bodhisattva’s journey was further elaborated later on by a monk named Shantideva in a well known work called The Way of the Bodhisattva.

 Nagarjuna said that we should dwell in emptiness—that an intuitive understanding of the emptiness inherent in all things is the road to enlightenment and, “For whom emptiness is possible, everything is possible.”

 In his view delusion is the source of our suffering and it’s a belief in separation, a dualistic worldview.
 It’s the belief that think things exist independently and permanently.
 Emptiness, is not lack of existence, but rather lack of dualistic existence, lack of separation, lack of boundaries.

 We are empty like the sky, boundless and beautiful.

 Editor: Dana Gornall

-Daniel Scharpenburg is a dharma teacher in Kansas City.
-He gives teachings Monday nights through the Open Heart Project
+Daniel Scharpenburg is a Dharma Teacher and Meditation Coach in Kansas City.
+He teaches at the Open Heart Project

 and connect with him on Facebook